Aliases for DAPK3 Gene

 DAPK3 (Death-Associated Protein Kinase 3) is a Protein Coding gene.
 Diseases associated with DAPK3 include recessive dystrophic epidermolysis bullosa.
-Among its related pathways are Pathways in cancer and Apoptotic cleavage of cellular proteins.
+Among its related pathways are Bladder cancer and Pathways in cancer.
 GO annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
 An important paralog of this gene is MYLK4.

 UniProtKB/Swiss-Prot for DAPK3 Gene